Planting out early tomatoes in Walls O’ Water makes a huge difference in our short-season garden!

 How to plant your tomatoes

 We always plant our tomatoes deep.
 I strip off any of the lower leaves and plant the tomatoes in a deep hole.
 Roots will then form all along the buried portion of the stem.
 The science is still out on whether this helps the tomatoes produce more fruit, but I have found that it helps the plants during our dry hot summers.
 It also makes the plants more stable to help deal with the strong winds we have in our area.

 Once they are planted I water them good with a liquid fertilizer.
 We use fish emulsion to keep things organic but if you aren’t worried about organic you can just use any complete liquid fertilizer.

-Then we put the wall-o-waters over the top and we are off to the races for the earliest tomato of the year.
+Then we put the Walls of Water over the top and we are off to the races for the earliest tomato of the year.

 I usually keep the tops open like this unless we are expecting really cold weather.
 When the weather is really cold we will close those tops up and maybe even clamp them shut.

-The wall –o-waters usually stay on until roughly the 1st of June when all chance of frost is gone.
-Usually by then the tomato plants have grown out the tops anyway.
-You don’t have to remove the wall-o-water.
+The Walls of Water usually stays on until roughly the 1st of June when all chance of frost is gone.
+Usually, by then the tomato plants have grown out the tops anyway.
+You don’t have to remove the Walls of Water.
 I know of some gardeners that just leave them on all year, but I think they are a little unsightly in the garden so I like to put them away in June.

 Tomatoes are one of my favorite topics!
 Along with my Growing Tomato Heaven video course there are several other resources for you on growing tomatoes!